operator-framework/operator-sdk/doc/user/client.md

 ##### Updating Status Subresource

-When updating the status subresource from the client, the StatusWriter must be used which can be gotten with `Status()`
+When updating the [status subresource][cr-status-subresource] from the client, the StatusWriter must be used which can be gotten with `Status()`

 ##### Status